This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 Taught postgraduate part-time applications

-Applicants may be subject to a fee assessment in order to determine the tuition fees they will be required to pay, and all students are expected to have made arrangements to meet the tuition fee payment requirements before accepting their offer.
+All students are expected to have made arrangements to meet the tuition fee payment requirements before accepting their offer.
 For information about tuition fee payment options, please visit our tuition fees payment schedule page.

 Eligible UK students, whether full-time or part-time, are able to apply for a repayable government loan.
-A postgraduate loan is paid directly to students to help towards the cost of tuition fees and living expenses while studying.
+A postgraduate loan is paid directly to students to help towards the cost of tuition fees and living expenses.
 An undergraduate loan will cover the full amount of tuition fees, and is paid directly to the University by the Student Loans Company.
 Eligible undergraduates can also apply for a maintenance loan to help towards living costs, and this is paid directly to students at the start of each term.
 Information on how to apply and the eligibility criteria are outlined on the government website (see previous links).

 Student visa sponsorship